lucasmdoliveira/lucasmdoliveira/README.md

 --------------------------------------------------

 👋 Hi!
-I'm, I study Digital Systems and Media in the federal university of Ceará.
+I'm Lucas, I study Digital Systems and Media in the federal university of Ceará.
 My current position is Requirements Analyst at Dell Lead and I focus my studies in the software development area.

 🚀 I have experience in: HTML, CSS, JavaScript and React